-Elai was a war veteran of the Arid Lands, yet he hadn’t seen the dark realm fall for when this happened he, an Ilsenoy lord’s son, was too young for the war yet.
+Elai was a war veteran of the Arid Lands, yet he didn’t the see dark realm fall for when this happened he, an Ilsenoy lord’s son, had been too young for the war yet.
 No matter how much he wanted to be a hero his father wouldn’t let him.

-Two years passed since the victory when Elai had come of age and joined the army.
+Two years had passed since the victory when Elai came of age and joined the army.
 Since then his duty was fighting the shards of the former horde, patrolling the lands freed from them, and keeping order.
-Elai had seen his share of fighting, killed, watched people die and villages burn.
+Elai saw his share of fighting, killed, watched people die and villages burn.
 There was nothing romantic about that.
 The hardened veteran laughed bitterly at the naive boy he used to be.

 “My lord!”
 He pleaded.
 “You should go to Ilsenoy at once!”

 “What happened?”
 Demanded Elai and shook the servant by the shoulders.
 He feared that something was wrong with his father, but no, the answer was different:

 “Lady Enya?”
 Elai raised his brow, puzzled.
 “Who’s that?”